paperlined.org

 An ambient temperature sensor.

-Reads all available sensors:
+Android apps that read all available hardware sensors:

 If you have a meat thermometer, many of those are capable of working as an ambient temperature thermometer.
 Just check its specified temperature range to ensure it can also read lower temps.
 Optional: crumple up a small aluminum foil ball over its tip.